 CNN first reported Nov.
 16 that the Pentagon has issued a “warning order” to begin planning to draw down forces in Afghanistan from the current level of about 4,500 to 2,500, along with dropping the current number of forces in Iraq from 3,000 to 2,500.
-The move is a sign the Defense Department expects a former order from President Donald J. Trump to withdraw forces before his term ends on Jan.
+The move is a sign the Defense Department expects a formal order from President Donald J. Trump to withdraw forces before his term ends on Jan.
 20, 2021.

 Trump has pressured the Pentagon to bring U.S. forces home—tweeting in October that, “We should have the small remaining number of our BRAVE Men and Women serving in Afghanistan home by Christmas!”

 The order comes days after Acting Defense Secretary Christopher C. Miller, in his first message to the troops, said the time has come for American service members to come home from Afghanistan.

 “Ending wars requires compromise and partnership,” Miller wrote.
 “We met the challenge; we gave it our all.
 Now it’s time to come home.”

 Miller—who served as a U.S. Army officer and former special operations Soldier in the early days of the war in Afghanistan—warned the war against al-Qaida is not completely finished.